Lingo hero.png

 The app consisted of 5 key components:

-i) a hero screen that shows a user’s heart-rate in real-time reflected by the textures and colors of the wave,
+i) A hero screen that shows a user’s heart-rate in real-time reflected by the textures and colors of the wave,

-ii) a live graph that translates heart rate to intuitive visualizations,
+ii) A live graph that translates heart rate to intuitive visualizations,

-iii) personalized wellness tips for daily practices,
+iii) Personalized wellness tips for daily practices,

-iv) a daily and weekly “Spotify-wrapped” of their data and
+iv) A daily and weekly “Spotify-wrapped” of their data and

-v) a profile for users to track their progress over time.
+v) A profile for users to track their progress over time

 The Website